slackapi/node-slack-sdk/docs/_packages/web_api.md

 ```

 The lower you set the `maxRequestConcurrency`, the less parallelism you'll have in your app.
 Imagine setting the
-concurrency to `1`, each of the method calls would have to wait for the previous method call to complete before it can
+concurrency to `1`.
+Each of the method calls would have to wait for the previous method call to complete before it can
 even be started.
 This could slow down your app significantly.
+So its best not to set this number too low.

 Another reason, besides competing for resources, that you might limit the request concurrency is to **minimize the
 amount of state** in your app.
 Each request that hasn't completed is in some ways a piece of state that hasn't yet been
 stored anywhere except the memory of your program.
 In the scenario where you had 100 method calls waiting, and your
 program unexpectedly crashes, you've lost information about 100 different things going on in the app.
 But by limiting
 the concurrency to a smaller number, you can minimize this risk.
+So its best not to set this number too high.

 ---